FlakyBlueJay/mb_musicbrainzsync/README.md

 ### Planned
 - The ability to get data from MusicBrainz as well as set.
   - Retrieval of ratings is in development.

+### Lower priority
+I'll do this whenever...
+No guarantees though.
 - Automatic submission of tags/ratings when you change them in MusicBee.

 ### Not planned